lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

     - Outcome: The disease
     - Exposure/predictor: Factor that may influence the outcome
 - Framingham:
-    - 3 visits, >13 years follow up
+    - 3 visits, > 13 years follow up
-    - ~4400 participants
+    - ~ 4400 participants

 `@script`
-In summary, we compared the prospective and retrospective designs, the difference in when the disease occurs, the outcome and exposure or predictor, and a brief look at the Framingham study.
+In summary, we compared the prospective and retrospective designs in terms of the difference in when the disease occurs, defined the outcome and exposure or predictor, and took a brief look at more details of the Framingham study.

 ---